Getting the exposure right

 When all else fails, you can always rely on post processing.
 Provided you shoot in RAW.

 The camera RAW editor or Lightroom, have all the tools that you need to fix things in your image.
 I normally try to get it right during the shoot itself.
 I try to keep the editing part as a creative process and not the part where I am correcting my mistakes.
 It becomes tedious when you have to correct a batch of files.
+Check out our online Adobe Lightroom course to learn more on these editing tips.

 You can use the exposure slider to alter the exposure as you see fit.
 You can also control the white balance by using the temperature slider.
 To enhance colour I normally use the vibrance slider instead of the saturation slider.